pali-english/pali-english.github.io/README.md

 forgetting your goal, you cling to what you hold dear,
 jealous of those devoted to their own goal.

+    Ayoge yuñjamattānaṁ,
+        Ayoge: in what is not a practice, where you should not
+        yuñjamattānaṁ: applying oneself, working, engaged

+    yogasmiñca ayojayaṁ;
+        yogasmiñca: in practice, in what should be done
+        ayojayaṁ: not applying, not doing, neglecting

+    Atthaṁ hitvā piyaggāhī,
+        Atthaṁ: goal, purpose
+        hitvā: having left, forgotten
+        piyaggāhī: clinger to what is dear, you who cling to what you hold dear

+    pihetattānuyoginaṁ.
+        pihetattānuyoginaṁ: jealous (or envious) of those who pursue their own goal, practice

 Mā piyehi samāgañchi,
 appiyehi kudācanaṁ;
 Piyānaṁ adassanaṁ dukkhaṁ,